apache/drill/contrib/storage-http/OAuth.md

 username/password authentication.

 The good news, and bottom line here is that you can configure Drill to handle all this automagically, but you do have to understand how to configure it so that it works.
 First, let's get a high level understanding of how OAuth works.
+Click here to [skip to the section on configuring Drill](#configure-drill).

 ### Understanding the OAuth2 Process
 There are many tutorials as to how OAuth works which we will not repeat here.
 There are some slight variations but this is a good enough high level overview so you will understand the process works.
-Thus, we will summarize the process as three steps:
+Thus, we will summarize the process as four steps:

 #### Step 1:  Obtain an Authorization Code
 For the first step, a user will have to log into the API's front end, and authorize the application to access the API.
 The API will issue you a `clientID` and a